patjouk/djangogirls_usbgenerator/README.md

 ### What's in it?

-You can chose to download everything or skip some parts.
-You can chose as many languages you want for the tutorial.
+You can choose to download everything or skip some parts.
+You can choose as many languages as you want for the tutorial.

 - Django Girls tutorial
 - Bootstrap